bhisaac/5eFP/5eFP-SRD.md

 ### Sneak Attack

 You know how to strike subtly and exploit a foe’s distraction.
 Once per turn, you can deal an extra +1 damage to one creature you hit with an attack if you have advantage on the attack roll.
-The attack must use a finesse or a ranged weapon.

 You don’t need advantage on the attack roll if another enemy of the target is within 1 square of it, that enemy isn’t incapacitated, and you don’t have disadvantage on the attack roll.